whatyun/fastrtc/docs/userguide/audio.md

 ### Startup Function

 You can pass in a `startup_fn` to the `ReplyOnPause` class.
 This function will be called when the connection is first established.
-It is helpful for generating intial responses.
+It is helpful for generating initial responses.

 ```python
 from fastrtc import get_tts_model, Stream, ReplyOnPause